 All students in the PHS PhD program are required to complete a comprehensive candidacy exam, usually within the first year of study.
 The exam includes written and oral components with both parts designed to assess the candidate's knowledge and competence in the core areas related to their research (e.g., epidemiology, biostatistics, health economics, etc.).
-The examination committee sets the exams and consists of three faculty members.
+Details of the comprehensive exam process can be found in the department's Comprehensive Examination Guide, which is available from the PhD Program staff.